 If it’s clear on the morning of Tuesday February 18th, you could see Mars wink out as the Moon passes in front of the Red Planet.
 You’ll have to get up before or at sunrise to witness the event, but if skies are clear in your location, it will be well worth it.

 The American Astronomical Society (AAS) is acquiring Sky & Telescope magazine and its related business assets.

 The total lunar eclipse of January 2019 promises to be a spectacle for those under clear skies in the zones of totality.

-Sky & Telescope magazine predicts that the Perseid shower will be at its peak late on Wednesday night (late on August 12th and early morning on the 13th).
+Sky & Telescope magazine predicts that the Perseid shower will be at its peak late on Sunday night, August 12th, and early morning on the 13th.

 Early on July 31st, the planet Mars will be closer to Earth than at any time in the past 15 years.
 It's bright and unmistakable in the southwestern sky after evening twilight.

 The night sky's two brightest object — the Moon and Venus — will appear dramatically close together after sunset on Sunday, July 15th.

 The total lunar eclipse on January 31st — the first of two in 2018 — will be a predawn spectacle that favors western North America.